masaiful/masaity/src/posts/resilient-code-examples.md

 {% endraw %}
 {% endhighlight %}

 There are different ways to implement this.
-I went with a nunjucks helper that forks out to Javascript template literals.
-It went well, but the extra spacing from formatters and substitutions was a pain to debug!
+I went with a [Nunjucks helper](https://www.11ty.io/docs/languages/nunjucks/) that forks out to Javascript template literals.
+It went well, though the extra spacing from formatters and substitutions was a pain to debug!

 {% highlight "js" %}
 const { html } = require('common-tags');